hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 </details>
 <details>
 <summary>
 You may optionally specify a DNS name, client name and/or custom DNS servers.
-Click here for details.
 </summary>

 When running IKEv2 setup in auto mode, advanced users can optionally specify a DNS name to be used as the VPN server's address.
 The DNS name must be a fully qualified domain name (FQDN).
 It will be included in the generated server certificate.
 Example: